Introduction to Supervised Learning

 Working on Supervised Machine Learning

 Let us understand supervised machine learning with the help of an example.
-Let’s say we have fruit basket which is filled up with different species of fruits.
+Let’s say we have a fruit basket filled with different species of fruits.
 Our job is to categorize fruits based on their category.

-In our case, we have considered four types of fruits and those are Apple, Banana, Grapes, and Oranges.
+In our case, we have considered four types of fruits: Apples, Bananas, Grapes, and Oranges.

 Now we will try to mention some of the unique characteristics of these fruits which make them unique.